 Two categories of media are usually used; synthetic and enriched.
 The former is used for maintenance of all freshwater algal cultures and some marine ones and the latter for most marine ones.
 Most of the media are dispensed to test tubes and autoclaved before use, whereas some media must be filter sterilized.

-i) Add approximately 80-90% of the required volume of distilled water to
+i) Add approximately 80-90% of the required volume of distilled water to a beaker.

 ii) Dissolve appropriate quantities of buffers such as Tris ( hydroxymethyl ) aminomethane ( known as Tris ), glycylglycine, HEPES, TAPS, Bicine, MES or 1, 2, 3, 4-cyclopentane tetracarboxylic acid ( if required ), while stirring.